 The good news is that your IRA Financial assigned specialists will help you understand the potential application of the UBTI/UDFI tax rules and potentially reduce or eliminate it.

-With a Pocket IRA, you will have the power to act quickly on a potential investment opportunity.
+With a Checkbook IRA, you will have the power to act quickly on a potential investment opportunity.
 When you find an investment that you want to make with your IRA funds, as manager of the Checkbook IRA LLC, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account.
-The Pocket IRA for private business investments/private placements allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.
+The Checkbook IRA for private business investments/private placements allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.

-Additionally, with the Pocket IRA structure, all income and gains from IRA investments will generally flow back to your IRA LLC tax-free.
+Additionally, with the Checkbook IRA structure, all income and gains from IRA investments will generally flow back to your IRA LLC tax-free.
 Because an LLC is treated as a pass-through entity for federal income tax purposes and the IRA, as the member of the LLC, is a tax-exempt party pursuant to Internal Revenue Code Section 408, all income and gains of the IRA LLC will flow-through to the IRA tax-free!

 We’re here to help.
 Contact IRA Financial directly at 800-472-0646.
 You can also fill out one of our contact forms to get in touch with a tax specialist.
 Alternatively, if you’re ready to start, you can download our app directly from your phone.
 If you run into questions after downloading the app, you can always chat with us directly thru the app or call us directly.